Nitsche's method for a Robin boundary value problem in a smooth domain: Introduction

 \section{Introduction}

-This paper presents several optimal-order error estimates for a finite-element method (FEM) applied to an inhomogeneous Robin boundary value problem for the Poisson equation defined in a smooth bounded domain in $\mathbb{R}^n$, $n=2,3$.
-The boundary condition is weakly imposed using Nitsche's method \cite{MR0341903}.
-The case of a polyhedral domain has already been addressed in \cite{MR2501054}; this paper is a generalization of \cite{MR2501054} to a smooth domain.
-Moreover, we also evaluate the symmetric interior penalty (SIP) discontinuous Galerkin (DG) method.
-The motivation of this study is discussed in detail below.

-The boundary condition is an indispensable component of the well-posed problem of partial differential equations (PDEs).
-In the field of scientific computation, a significant attention should be focused on imposing the boundary conditions, although this task is sometimes understood as simple and unambiguous.
-The Neumann boundary condition is naturally formulated in the variational equation and is handled directly in FEM.
-By contrast, the specification of the Dirichlet boundary condition (DBC) needs discussion.
-In a traditional FEM, including continuous $\mathcal{P}^k$ FEM, DBC is simply imposed by specifying the nodal values at boundary nodal points.
-Meanwhile, the penalty method and Nitsche's method for DBC provide reformulations of DBC as the Neumann condition or Robin boundary condition (RBC).
-Hence, their implementations are rather easy.
-As indicated by Bazilevs et al. \cite{MR2273854,MR2355732}, the method of ``weak imposition'' of DBC using Nitsche's method is useful for resolving the issue of spurious oscillations for non-stationary Navier--Stokes and convection--diffusion equations.
+Nitsche's method \cite{nit71} is well-known as a powerful method for imposing the Dirichlet boundary condition (DBC) in the finite element method (FEM).
+DBC is usually imposed by specifying the function values themselves at boundary nodal points.
+In contrast, Nitsche's method is based on the method of ``weak imposition'' of DBC using penalty parameter.
+Actually, this strategy is useful for resolving the issue of spurious oscillations for non-stationary Navier--Stokes and convection--diffusion equations as was mentioned in Bazilevs et al. \cite{bh07,bmch07}.

-From the viewpoint of physics, we also need to consider complex boundary conditions.
-Boundary conditions involving the Laplace--Beltrami operator $\Delta_\Gamma$, such as a dynamic boundary condition